Check out our items on

 they can be gone and lost before you or they know it.
 This

 is especially true of newly adopted greyhounds who, in most

 cases, don't even know their names or what the command "come" means.

 many years of a "no radio fence" policy, we have

 come to the realization that many greyhounds can do well with

-Invisible Fence.
+a radio fence.
 We will work with families individually, with

 regard to this issue.